visit the dentist in covid-19 – the changed patient journey in the pandemic

 Once in the chair, you most likely will be asked to remove the mask and rinse before your treatment/examination starts.

-It goes without saying, that social distancing cannot be observed when it comes to patient care.
+That social distancing cannot be observed when it comes to patient care.

 There is a changed look at the reception areas with plastic screens fitted and floor markings for social distancing present.